FEDERAL BAR ASSOCIATION

 The Federal Bar Association support equitable compensation and regular periodic adjustments for the federal judiciary, as well as senior officials of the Executive Branch and Members of Congress, to promote the recruitment and retention of the highest quality public servants.

-Professionalism of Federal Attorneys
+Professionalism and Stature of Federal Attorneys

 Social Security Disability Appeals Backlog